dabit3/next.js-amplify-workshop/README.md

 ## Getting Started - Creating the Next.js Application

-To get started, we first need to create a new React project using the [Create React App CLI](https://github.com/facebook/create-react-app).
+To get started, we first need to create a new Next.js project.

 ```bash
 $ npx create-next-app amplify-next